keyvank/tsp/src/1-build.md

 | Z | X     |
 | X | X     |

 There are two ways we can simulate gates in our simulator software.
-We either implement them through plain Python code, or we describe them as a circuit of transistors.
+We either implement them through plain Python code, as primitive components just like transistors, or we describe them as a circuit of transistors.
 Here is an example implementation of a NOT gate using the former approach:

 ```python=
 class Not: